 I am not aware of any one cream that has any particular advantages over another with regard to pigmentation improvement.
 Dark under eyes or dark circles are partly caused due to the loss in volume that occurs with ageing.
 Using Dermal Fillers to restore lost volume is a logical first step that is an effective solution for you.

-Combining a prescription only medical grade skin care range would help the overall texture and appearance of skin
+Combining a prescription only medical grade skin care range would help the overall texture and health of the skin.

 The internet is full of home remedies for eyebags ranging from the sublime to the ridiculous.
 While some home remedies may work in certain individuals, they are not effective in most cases.
 They are more likely to work in very young people who have puffy eyes and not eyebags.